Understanding the Wild Soul

 The weekend was magical.
 We traveled "safari-style" in ATV's across the 1,000 acre sanctuary in search of the different herds and bands.
 In the morning, they could be found by the watering holes, in the afternoon on top of the hills where the breezes kept the flies away.
-Wild horse herds travel miles of territory daily which keeps them healthy (much healthier, naturally, than domestic horses - nature is so much smarter than us, but that's a topic for another day.)
+Wild horse herds travel miles of territory daily which keeps them healthy (much healthier, naturally, than domestic horses contained to small lots or pens or worse, inside a barn stall).

-We were advised that in order to stay safe, we may not reach out or approach them because as wild animals their impulse to protect was very strong.
+When we found a group of horses, we were allowed to get out of the protection of the ATV to hang out in the grassy field several paces from the furthest perimeter of the herd.
+We were advised that in order to stay safe, we may not reach out or approach the horses because as wild animals their impulse to protect was very strong.
 We were honored beyond words, when occasionally a courageous horse would approach one of us for brief exchanges.
 They had no other motivation to do so other than to seek connection with an unfamiliar being.

 The whole experience was painfully beautiful and insightful.

 The last trip of the weekend was a dusty, bumpy trip to the top of a rocky crest.
 It was chilly with a heavy mist shrouding the landscape.
 We found the herd and stopped a respectful distance to share the moment with them.
 At this time a dark bay mare approached me.